Fly agaric mushrooms

 What are fly agaric mushrooms?

 Fly agarics are quite different from the psychedelic or magic mushrooms which contain psilocybin and psilocin.
-But being legal doesn’t mean they aren’t potentially dangerous.
+The closest mushroom to them would probably be white gilled amanita pantherina.
+But just because these are legal doesn’t mean they’re safe.

-What are the effects of fly agaric mushrooms?
+What are the effects of fly agaric (UK)?

-The effects of fly agarics vary hugely between individuals so we can only explain some of the common effects.
+The effects of amanita muscaria or fly agarics (the ones with the bright red cap and white warts) vary hugely between individuals so we can only explain some of the common effects.
 Typical experiences include:

 - A dream-like state common to lucid dreaming, which can involve out-of-body experiences and enhanced clarity of the mind.